One Dead Indian

 One Dead Indian: The Premier, the Police, and the Ipperwash Crisis is a book by Canadian investigative journalist Peter Edwards (born 1956) about the 1995 Ipperwash Crisis and the shooting death of aboriginal land claims protester Dudley George by the Ontario Provincial Police on September 7, 1995.
 It was first published by Stoddart in 2001 and reprinted several times and published as an ebook.

 The book examines the circumstances surrounding George's death during the Ipperwash standoff, the role of the Ontario Provincial Police, and the provincial government, Progressive Conservative under then Premier Mike Harris who had won the Ontario general election on June 26, 1995.
 On September 4, 1995, a group of unarmed members of Chippewas of Kettle and Stony Point First Nation were protesting against the ongoing occupation of Stony Point land, which included burial grounds.

 The land had been appropriated by the federal government in 1942 under the War Measures Act to build a military camp, Camp Ipperwash, and never returned to the First Nations as had been agreed.
-Within 24 hours of the arrival of the Ontario Provincial Police on the scene, "one protester was shot and wounded, one was beaten until his heart stopped (he was revived), and Anthony "Dudley" George was shot dead".
+According to Quill and Quire, within 24 hours of the arrival of the Ontario Provincial Police one protester was shot and wounded; one was beaten until his heart stopped and then revived; and Anthony "Dudley" George was shot dead.

 In 2004–2005, the book was adapted into a 2005 movie by CTV, which was broadcast on television on January 4, 2006.

-Reviews
+Reviews and inquiry

 A 2004 review by Suzanne Methot in Quill and Quire described how the book by Edwards', who was an investigative reporter for The Toronto Star, "clearly detailed events" that led up to the Ipperwash crisis.
 Methot wrote that "Edwards’s exhaustive and well-written examination of Ipperwash shows ...[that] aboriginal people need protection from the police" in Canada.

 She also noted that the United Nation and Amnesty International raised concerns about the incident.
 Methot described how Edwards based his book on minutes of meetings between the newly elected Premier Mike Harris and the OPP and other documents obtained by Access to Information requests, trial transcripts, Special Investigations Unit interviews, officers’ logs, and telephone conversations from the OPP command centre on the night of the shooting."

-Ipperwash Inquiry

-The Ipperwash Inquiry resulted in a 4 volume report on the crisis.
+The Ipperwash Inquiry resulted in a four-volume report on the crisis.